 How to Enable or Disable Print Spooler Service from System Configuration?

-It is also possible or enable or disable the Print Spooler service in Windows 10 from the System Configuration.
+It is also possible to enable or disable the Print Spooler service in Windows 10 from the System Configuration.
 To enable or disable the Print Spooler service, perform the following steps:-

 MSConfig